Art Court Frontier #11

 Another First Person

-A grave mound was piled up on a cold winter day.
+A grave mound was built on a cold winter day.

 He decays, and the cherry blossoms bloom.